p2ppsr/byte-shop/README.md

 This is an open-source example of a merchant running a server to accept SPV payments in Bitcoin over the internet in exchange for digital goods or services—in this case, pseudo-random bytes of data.
 This is a reference implementation of a simple Babbage app.

 It uses the Babbage suite of tools to peroform the purchase of the bytes.
-The buyer sends a request for a number of bytes to be purchased.
+The buyer sends a request for a number of bytes to be purchased from the merchant.
 The merchant returns an invoice to the buyer for the number of bytes requested.
-Provided the buyer sends the merchant the correct payment as detailed on the invoice, the merchant returns the bytes and a note thanking the buyer for their purchase.
+Provided the buyer sends the merchant the correct payment, as detailed on the invoice, the merchant returns the bytes and a note thanking the buyer for their purchase.

 ## Setting Up

-This runs on the Google Cloud platform.
-You will need a Google Cloud account using IAM that includes running a database and GitHub Actions configured for your fork of this repo.
+This runs on the GCP(Google Cloud Platform) within Cloud Run (Docker) containers.
+You will need a GCP account using IAM, that includes running a database, and your GitHub Actions configured for your fork of this repo.

-You will need `gcloud` command line tools set up.
+In addition, you will need `gcloud` command line tools set up.
 You will need to run `gcloud auth login` and configure it to use the correct project.
 To do this, run `gcloud config configurations create your-cfg-name`, then `gcloud config set account your-email@domain.tld` and finally `gcloud config set project your-project-id`.

-Create a Cloud SQL instance (MySQL is what has been tested) and create a new user.
-Also create a new database inside the new instance.
+Create a Cloud SQL instance (MySQL is what has been tested) and create a new DB user.
+Also, create a new database inside the new instance.
 Make note of the username, password, host name and database name you want to use.
 Alternatively, you can use another database hosting solution.

-Go to the Google Cloud console and select a region.
+Go to the GCP console and select a region.
 Use the same region as your Cloud SQL instance for best performance.
-Once the Google Cloud application has been created, go to Settings and add two custom domains: one for staging and one for production.
+Once the GCP application has been created, go to Settings and add two custom domains: one for staging and one for production.

-Go to GitHub repository settings and populate the repository secrets defined in `.github/workflows/deploy.staging.yml` and `.github/workflows/deploy.production.yml`.
+Go to GitHub repository settings and populate the repository secrets defined in `.github/workflows/deploy.yml`.

 - STAGING_NODE_ENV is `staging`
 - PROD_NODE_ENV is `production`